How to fix an AC unit leaking water: causes and DIY solutions

 • Small bottle brush

-• Wet/dry vacuum cleaner
+• Wet/dry vacuum

-• Spray bottle containing a cup of bleach or vinegar
+• Spray bottle with bleach or vinegar

-• Paper towels.
+• Paper towels

-What if my drain piping is glued in place?
+What if the drain pipe is glued?

 2. Using a pair of gas pliers, unscrew the PVC pipe from the threaded pan connection.